All right, here's the latest flash from the from Reuters over Judge Vinson.

 I've not mentioned this before, I don't believe.

-I was channel surfing around sometime last month during Black History Month.
+I was channel surfing around sometime last month during Black History Month, and I was trying to watch sports.

 And instead, there's some live black history celebration event going on at some college campus somewhere.

-And on the stage, as a guest is Spike Lee, who, by the way, invented the term magic Negro, from what I'm told.
+And on the stage, as a guest is Spike Lee, who, by the way, invented the term Magic Negro, from what I'm told.

-Yeah, it was African American filmmaker Spike Lee popularized the term, deriding the archetype of the super duper magical Negro in 2001 while discussing films with students at Washington State University and at Yale.
+Yeah, it was African-American filmmaker Spike Lee popularized the term deriding the archetype of the super duper magical Negro in 2001 while discussing films with students at Washington State University and at Yale.

 Anyway, they had Marion Jones up there on the panel.

-I think it was Louis.
+I think it was Louisville or Kentucky.

 That'd be Louisville.

-Getting out of Cleveland was fleeing indentured slavitude or something that he said.
+Anyway, I actually heard Spike Lee compare LeBron James to a fleeing slave getting out of Cleveland was fleeing indentured slavitude or something that he said.

-You go to the Miami Heat, and I'm listening to this, and I'm saying, now what?
+They go to the Miami Heat, and I'm listening to this and I'm just now, what in the, how am I supposed to process this?

-Multimillionaire television plastered all our face plastered all over TV and billboards nationwide.
+Multi-millionaire, television plastered all our face plastered all over TV and billboards nationwide.

 A hero to kids, basketball hero.